You can find Part I of this series here

 That scene is the very first of the series: we open twelve years before the main narrative with Lord Asriel first bringing the infant Lyra to Jordan and placing her in the Master’s care.

-In her video essay That Time Disney Remade Beauty and The Beast, Lindsay Ellis describes how the 2017 live-action remake of the animated classic seeks to answer the kinds of ‘plot holes’ that viewers have thought themselves very clever for identifying over the years: why does no one in Belle's village seem to wonder where their local prince has got to?
+In her video essay That Time Disney Remade Beauty and The Beast, Lindsay Ellis describes how the 2017 live-action remake of the animated classic seeks to justify its existence by answering the kinds of ‘plot holes’ that viewers have thought themselves very clever for identifying over the years: why does no one in Belle's village seem to wonder where their local prince has got to?
 Why were the household staff punished for their master’s wrongdoing by also being transformed?
 Did you know that mathematically the Beast was only ten years old when he was transformed, doesn’t that raise a lot of questions?

 The answer to which is, of course, yes.
 But the thing is that questions aren’t a bug in a story, they are a feature.
 They are something the author should manage and steer, not seek to eliminate.